ClancyLabUCD/Multitask_network/README.md

 * All required parameters for plots are saved in mat.npz file

-* You can change mode to train and train_fram_scatch to Trure to retrain the network with different hyperparameters using main.py file.
+* You can change mode to train and train_fram_scatch to True to retrain the network with different hyperparameters using main.py file.